LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 HGH Fragment 177-191 Structure and Mechanism

 The C-terminal fragment of human GH (residues 177–191) was identified through structure-function studies as a region involved in lipolytic activity.
 Unlike full-length GH, the fragment does not bind to the GH receptor (GHR), does not stimulate IGF-1 production, and does not induce longitudinal bone growth.
 Research suggests the fragment may interact with beta-3 adrenergic receptors on adipocytes or act through an as-yet-unidentified receptor distinct from GHR.
 The lipolytic domain is conformationally distinct from the somatogenic (growth-promoting) domains of GH.
-Research compound — not for human use.
+For laboratory research use only.

 AOD-9604 in Adipocyte Lipid Metabolism Models

 In vitro studies using 3T3-L1 adipocytes demonstrated that AOD-9604 stimulated lipolysis (glycerol release) and inhibited lipogenesis (fatty acid incorporation into triglycerides).
 The anti-lipogenic effect appears to involve suppression of acetyl-CoA carboxylase and fatty acid synthase enzyme activities.
-In obese mouse models, chronic AOD-9604 administration did not alter IGF-1 levels or glucose/insulin homeostasis markers, consistent with its lack of GHR binding.
-Research compound — not for human use.
+In obese mouse models, chronic AOD-9604 exposure did not alter IGF-1 levels or glucose/insulin homeostasis markers, consistent with its lack of GHR binding.
+For laboratory research use only.

-Heffernan MA et al. “The effects of human GH and its lipolytic fragment (AOD9604) on lipid metabolism following chronic treatment in obese mice and beta(3)-AR knock-out mice.”
+Heffernan MA et al. “The effects of human GH and its lipolytic fragment (AOD9604) on lipid metabolism following chronic exposure in obese mice and beta(3)-AR knock-out mice.”
 Endocrinology.
 2001.
 PubMed

 AOD-9604 Preclinical Safety Profile

 Preclinical safety characterization of AOD-9604 included standard genotoxicity assays (Ames test, chromosomal aberration assay, micronucleus test), all of which showed no mutagenic activity.
-Chronic administration studies in rodent models monitored hematology, clinical chemistry, and IGF-1 levels to confirm the absence of GH-like somatogenic activity.
+Chronic exposure studies in rodent models monitored hematology, clinical chemistry, and IGF-1 levels to confirm the absence of GH-like somatogenic activity.
 The safety data support AOD-9604’s classification as a non-GHR-binding peptide fragment.
-Research compound — not for human use.
+For laboratory research use only.

-Stier H et al. “Safety of AOD9604, a Synthetic Peptide Fragment of Human Growth Hormone, in a Comprehensive Safety Assessment.”
-J Obesity Eating Disord.
+Stier H et al. “Safety of AOD9604 in a comprehensive preclinical assessment.”
+J Metabolic-dysregulation models Eating Disord.
 2019.
 J Obes Eat Disord

 Reviewed by